FEU-TECH-Code-Igniter/WST-ImperialTreasures-Summative/README.md

 </div>

 <div align="center">
-  Experience a simplified IT process with DataLogo, showcasing the capabilities of CodeIgniter 4 and Tailwind CSS.
+  Experience a simplified IT process with Imperial Treasures! as we innovate through technology!
 </div>

 <br/>